frysztak/orpington-news/README.md

 ## Development quick start

-Orpington News is organized as a monorepo using Lerna.
-To run it, you need:
+Orpington News backend is written in Rust, frontend is written in TypeScript using Next.js.
+To run the app locally, you need:

-- Node 16 (if you're using [nvm](https://github.com/nvm-sh/nvm), `.nvmrc` is provided)
+- Node 18 (if you're using [nvm](https://github.com/nvm-sh/nvm), `.nvmrc` is provided)
+- Rust toolchain (`rustup` is recommended)
 - (optional) Docker, if you want to easily setup Postgres

 Step-by-step guide: